List of bishops of Turku

 The Archdiocese of Turku is the oldest diocese in Finland.
 Medieval bishops of the Catholic Church were also de facto secular leaders of the country until the end of the 13th century.

 After the Reformation in Scandinavia, Lutheran bishops became state officials.
-When Finland became a separate grand duchy, the then Bishop of Turku was designated as an Archbishop in 1817.
-Since 1868, the Archbishops of Turku and Finland have been considered primates of the Evangelical Lutheran Church of Finland.
+When Finland became a separate grand duchy, the then bishop of Turku was designated as an archbishop in 1817.
+Since 1868, the archbishops of Turku and Finland have been considered primates of the Evangelical Lutheran Church of Finland.

 Bishop Henry

-Henry, Bishop of Uppsala is often mentioned in contemporary sources as the first Bishop of Finland.
-According to legends, the English-born Henry arrived in Finland with King Eric IX of Sweden during the First Swedish Crusade, later suffering martyrdom in the 1150s.
-His position as Bishop of Finland is, however, totally unhistorical, and not claimed even by legends.
+Henry, Bishop of Uppsala is often mentioned in contemporary sources as the first bishop of Finland.
+According to legend, the English-born Henry arrived in Finland with King Eric IX of Sweden during the First Swedish Crusade, later suffering martyrdom in the 1150s.
+His position as Bishop of Finland is, however, totally unhistorical, and not claimed even by legendary accounts.